bittbridge/bittbridge/README.md

 ---
 ## Step 2 – Create Wallets (Validator, Miner)

-Follow the instructions to create wallets, you need to create 2 wallets a) Miner, b) Validator:
+Follow the instructions to create wallets, you need to create 2 wallets:
+a) One for - Miner
+b) Second for - Validator

 ```bash
 btcli w create